Monday's Scottish Gossip

 Dundee United hope to get fit-again midfield trialist Kevin McDonald back to his best but the club are unlikely to bring striker Lawrence Shankland back to Tannadice.
 (Express)

+Everton are expected to put Scot Duncan Ferguson and Leighton Baines in interim charge after sacking manager Rafael Benitez.
+(Football Insider)

-Trevor Steven says his former Rangers team-mate Duncan Ferguson is the ideal candidate to replace Rafa Benitez as Everton manager.
+Trevor Steven says his former Rangers team-mate Ferguson is the ideal candidate to replace Benitez as Everton boss.
 (Express)